Social security contribution relief to promote employment in disadvantaged areas

 This benefit applies only to permanent employment relationships already in place as of December 31, 2024, provided that the workplace is located in the regions of Abruzzo, Molise, Campania, Basilicata, Sicily, Apulia, Calabria, and Sardinia.

-In cases where an employer, who holds a company registration number with an address matching the registered office located in regions not covered by the scope of the regulation, has one or more operational units located in the aforementioned regions of Southern Italy, the competent local INPS office must, following a specific request from the employer in question and after conducting the necessary checks, enter the authorization code “0L” in the contribution details of the company registration number, which stands for “Employer centralizing contributions with operational units in the Southern regions,” and which will be valid from January 1, 2025, through December 31, 2029.
+In cases where an employer, who holds a company registration number with an address matching the registered office located in regions not covered by the scope of the regulation, has one or more operating units located in the aforementioned regions of Southern Italy, the competent local INPS office must, following a specific request from the employer in question and after conducting the necessary checks, enter the authorization code “0L” in the company registration number’s contribution details, which stands for “Employer centralizing contributions with operational units in the Southern regions,” and which will be valid from January 1, 2025, through December 31, 2029.

 - For the year 2025, an amount equal to 25% of total social security contributions, up to a maximum of €145 per month for twelve months, for each permanent employee hired as of December 31, 2024;